andrevidela/Research-report/Thesis/index.md

 		- Make use of linearity in the runtime directly (make a reference counted runtime)

+# Abstract

+Idris2 is a programming language featuring Quantitative type theory, a Type Theory centered around tracking _usage quantities_ in addition to dependent types.
+This is the result of more than 30 years of developement spawned by the work of Girard on Linear logic.
+Until Idris2, our understanding of linear types and their uses in dependently-typed programs was hypothetical.
+However this changes with languages like Idris2, which allow us to explore the semantics of running programs using linear and dependent types.
+In this thesis I explore multiple facets of programming through the lens of quantitative programming, from ergonomics, to performance.
+I will present how quantitative annotations can help the programmer write program that precisely match their intension, help the compiler better analyse the program written, and help the output bytecode to run faster.

 # 0 Introduction

 In this project I will demonstrate different uses and results resulting from a programming practice that allows us to specify how many times each variable is being used.
 This information is part of the type system, in our case we are tracking if a variable is allowed to be used exactly once, or if it has no restrictions.
 Such types are called “linear types”.

-As we will see there is a lot more to this story, but before we dive in, I will spend some time introducing the topic of dependent types and linear types.
-Since this topic is often loaded with lots of new words and hard concepts, I will spend some time listing definitions for words you might not be familiar with and briefly explain our programming model.
+As we will see there is a lot more to this story, so as part of this thesis, I will spend some time introducing the topic of dependent types and linear types.
+After that we will see some example of (new and old) uses for linear types in Idris2.
+This focus on practical examples will be followed by a context review of the existing body of theoretical work around linear types.
+Once both the theoretical and practical landscape have been set I will talk about the main two topics of this thesis, the ergonomics of QTT for software developement and the performance improvement we can derive from the linearity features of Idris2.

+The ergonomics chapter will focus on how the current implementation of Idris can be extended, and the step already taken toward those extensions.
+And the performance chapter will analyse one aspect of performance that can be optimised thanks to clever use of linearity.

+Let us begin slowly and introduce the basic concepts.
 The following will only make assumptions about basic understanding of imperative and functional programming.

-## A Some vocabulary and jargon
+## Some vocabulary and jargon

 Technical papers are often hard to approach for the uninitiated because of their heavy use of unfamiliar vocabulary and domain-specific jargon.
 While jargon is useful for referencing complicated ideas succinctly, it is a double edged sword as it also tends to hinder learning by obscuring important concepts.
 Unfortunately, I do not have a solution for this problem, but I hope this section will help mitigate this feeling of helplessness when sentences seem to be composed of randomly generated sequences of letters rather than legitimate words.